Barbie doll wiki: Barbie variations

 Some collectors like differences

-The internet however made it possible for collector to notice these differences.
-I can’t speak for other collectors but would have never seen the differences if we had never talked about them.
-You can have one doll from three different plants and you have three different Barbie dolls.
-I know it sounds strange but it is the truth and I can prove it.
-Some collectors have one Barbie from x countries or factories and you see the variations.
-It’s sometimes incredible.
-And incredibly interesting too.
+The internet has made it possible for collectors to notice these differences.
+Personally, I might never have seen these variations if we hadn’t discussed them.
+You could have one doll from three different plants, and they would appear as three distinct Barbie dolls.
+It might sound surprising, but it’s true, and I can prove it.
+Some collectors own the same Barbie model from various countries or factories, and the variations are often astonishing—and incredibly interesting.

 Sieh dir diesen Beitrag auf Instagram an